Baron Zemo: Barony of Zemo

 The Zemo barony started in Zeulniz, Germany in 1480 when Harbin Zemo, the granary charge man and ministerialis of the town borrowed a suit of armor and stood alone against an invading horde of Slav raiders.
-Harbin slew the entire horde and so impressed the emperor of the Holy Roman Empire that he was elevated to nobility and awarded Zeulniz.
+Harbin killed the entire horde and so impressed the emperor of the Holy Roman Empire that he was elevated to nobility and awarded Zeulniz.
 As time went on Harbin Zemo became irritated and tired of the demands of the barony.
 Harbin died of old age in 1503 and was succeeded by his son Hademar.
 Hademar was a weak man who had never seen battle, but who was all too eager to become the next baron.
 Shortly after Harbin's death, Hademar was made baron.
 Hademar's 12-year-old son Heller plotted to kill his father and soon became the next baron, thanks to the help of his time-travelling descendant Helmut Zemo.
 History looks upon Heller as the most progressive of all the 13 barons in the Zemo line.

 Helmut's next few trips in time involved him going into battle in 1556 alongside Heller's son Herbert Zemo, who was a proud warrior, assassinating Herbert's son Helmuth Zemo in 1640 and narrowly escaping death at the hands of Helmuth's son, Hackett Zemo in 1710.